fereshtehaboohamzeh/React-Context-/README.md

 # React Context

 A very simple React project to show how to start with ReactContext.
-This project is the implementation of the below article: https://blog.logrocket.com/use-hooks-and-context-not-react-and-redux/
+This project is the implementation of: https://blog.logrocket.com/use-hooks-and-context-not-react-and-redux/

 ## Initialize